6 questions you may have forgotten to ask when developing your perimeter protection plan

 – Decrease business disruptions: Perimeter protection solutions can decrease the number of or lessen the effects of business disruptions caused by false alarms.
 This is especially important in airports where a single perimeter breach can stall takeoffs, potentially costing airports thousands of dollars in lost revenue and fines.

-Security solutions with remote capabilities can quickly alert airport personnel, ensuring that intruders—such as the one who entered Philadelphia International Airport—are apprehended before or, at worst, immediately after a beach occurs.
+Security solutions with remote capabilities can quickly alert airport personnel, ensuring that intruders—such as the one who entered Newark Liberty International Airport—are apprehended before or, at worst, immediately after a breach occurs.

 5. How can I determine what caused the alert?